Are you looking for the best nursing cover?

 - Colors: 3 stripe colors in black, Grey and Navy

 The EnBabies 360 full coverage is the best option if you want maximum coverage.
 It’s a poncho design which you can throw over your regular clothing, and it just looks like a normal top.
 Whether you have a petite or large frame, there will be no need to adjust it.
 The simple stripe design won’t draw any attention to you as you feed.
-This nursing cover is high quality and not transparent, even in bright light.
+This nursing cover is of high quality and not transparent, even in bright light.
 The jersey fabric makes it extremely lightweight to carry around, wear when it’s hot out and machine wash.

 What we love

 The coverage this cover provides is fantastic.
 It’s ideal for feeding an older baby who won’t stay still for too long.
-This design covers you all the way around, making it difficult for baby to pull it off or randomly expose you during a feed.
+This design covers you all the way around, making it difficult for your baby to pull it off or randomly expose you during a feed.